izure1/klaf/README.md

 # Tissue Roll

 Very simple read/write database with a `key-value`.
-It's written in JavaScript using pure Node.js API and has no dependencies.
+It's written in JavaScript using pure Node.js API and pretty easy and small.

 ## Usage